 Key Historical Events in Forex Trading

-1. While the Bretton Woods agreement of 1914 did introduce a legal system for currency trading between 44 countries, the Forex industry had its beginning way before that.
+- The Bretton Woods Agreement of 1944 introduced a formal international monetary system for currency trading between 44 countries, including the United States, Canada, Australia, and several European countries.
+However, the forex industry had its beginning way before that.
 The first gold coins were created in the 6th century BC.
-In 1819, England officially adopted the gold standard, with America following England’s steps and adopting the gold standard in 1834.
+Modern exchange systems began to take shape in the 19th century as major economies adopted the gold standard.
+In 1819, England officially adopted the gold standard, followed by the United States in 1834.
 Countries like France, Japan, and Germany also joined the others and accepted the gold standard in the 1870s.
+This could be considered the start of how we came to currency trading today.

-2. In 1985, the Plaza Accord agreement was signed between France, West Germany, Japan, the UK, and the US.
-In accordance with the agreement, the US dollar depreciated in relation to the French franc, the German Deutsche mark, the Japanese yen, and the British pound sterling.
+- In 1985, the Plaza Accord was signed between France, West Germany, Japan, the UK, and the US in order to depreciate the US dollar versus major currencies.
+And in accordance with the agreement, the US dollar depreciated in relation to the French franc, the German Deutsche Mark, the Japanese yen, and the British pound sterling.

-3. Another important agreement in Forex history is the Maastricht Treaty of 1992, which established the European Union (EU) and the euro currency.
+- Another important agreement in forex history is the Maastricht Treaty of 1992, which established the European Union (EU) and the euro currency.
+Today, the euro is the second most traded currency in the foreign exchange market, serving as a primary global reserve currency.

-4. In 1996, online Forex trading made trading currencies way more accessible, with several online brokers offering traders competitive prices on many currencies they could not easily trade before.
-MetaTrader was the first trading platform that was developed for the purpose of making online trading easy and accessible to a larger number of traders.
+- In 1996, the internet made the forex market far more accessible, with several online brokers offering traders competitive prices on many currencies they could not easily trade before.
+MetaTrader 4 was the first platform that was developed for the purpose of making online trading easy and accessible to a larger number of individuals.

 Size of the Global Forex Market

-To help you grasp the immense size of the global Forex trading market, we would like to start by noting that its worth for 2020 was evaluated to be $2.4 quadrillion.
+The size of the global forex trading market is massive, as its worth in 2020 was evaluated to be $2.4 quadrillion.

 Forex Daily Turnover for April 2022 (in billion US$)